 - Frequently Asked Questions

-Best Calligraphy Marker Reviews
+Best Marker for Calligraphy Reviews

 1. Tombow Pen Dual Brush Markers

-You would think that the best markers for calligraphy should be expensive but that’s not actually the case with these markers.
+You would think that the right markers for calligraphy should be expensive but that’s not actually the case with these markers.
 They are inexpensive but they are still good enough to help you do calligraphy seamlessly.

 This Tombow dual brush pen is reliable.
 One is a brush tip and the other is a fine tip.
 I prefer using the brush tips for calligraphy but the fine tips are great for smaller letterings and adding more details to my calligraphy work.